 DIGITAL REGISTRATION FORM

-The required FCC Exam will be given on the last session in May.
+The required FCC Exam will be given on the last session on May 11, 2021.

 Class Start Time: 1900 hours until 2100 hours ( 7:00 PM to 9:00 PM)

 Teaching Site: Alexandria Police Department Headquarters, 3600 Wheeler Ave, Alexandria, VA (Just off Duke Street about 1 block west of Quaker Lane) (Changed to Zoom Meetings)

 Cost: ARRL License Manual $30.00 + FCC Exam Fee $15.00 + Class Material $5.00 = $50.00.
 We prefer cash or checks at the first class since PayPal charges us transaction fees.

 FCC License School Coordinator: Rich Adamy, KA4GFY

 For additional information contact Rich at (703) 969-6615 or firstname.lastname@example.org.